frmaia/nextbus-api-extension/README.md

 ### What could be improved
 - Build unit and integration tests
 - Improve cache strategy for the very first slow requests
+- Share the framework Flask cache between the scalable web instances